 Experimental

-The scenes in the van were shot with a hidden camera.
-The men who get into the van with Johansson were unsuspecting passers-by.
-Only after the scenes were already shot, they got informed that they were taking part in a movie.
-This contributed to spontaneous, naturalistic interactions.
-And Johansson herself, with that 'alien', erotic look of hers, was perfectly cast as the mysterious woman.
-Through her eyes, we watch the touching stupidity, vulnerablity, ugliness and beauty of mankind with wonder and compassion.
+Some scenes in Under the Skin, f.e. certain scenes with actress Johansson as the seductress in her van, were shot with a hidden camera.
+The men who are invited into the van were often unsuspecting passers-by.
+And it was only after these scenes were already shot, that these men got told they were taking part in a movie.
+That contributed to their spontaneous, naturalistic interactions while they were secretely filmed.
+And Johansson herself -with that unique, 'alien', erotic look of hers- is perfectly cast as the enigmatic woman.
+Through her eyes, we notice (from a new, childlike perspective) the touching stupidity, vulnerablity, ugliness and beauty of mankind (and our individual selves), with wonder and compassion.

 Under the Skin - UK/USA/Switzerland - 2013.